-What is sensory deficit
+What is a sensory deficit

-Elderly 65 years and above, are more prone to develop visual or hearing impairment
+Adults 65 years and above, are more prone to develop visual or hearing impairment

 Experts believe that sensory changes are a common part of aging and it has also been reported that, about 30% elderly aged 65 years and above, are more prone to develop some of the other forms of visual impairment.
 In addition, it has also been said that changes in the sensory function can also become a major source of isolation.
 In addition, loss of hearing and vision has been also significantly linked to constraints in emotional, social as well as physical functioning.